Looking for a unique pale-leaved hosta for your shade garden? It’s time to consider planting White Feather Hosta!

 Soil requirements for White Feather hosta

-Watering requirements for White Feather hostas
+Watering requirements

+Watering is one of the most critical aspects of plant care and one of the most common mistakes gardeners make.
 How often you need to water your plants depends on a variety of factors, including the climate, the soil type, and how much sun the plant receives.
-In general, newly planted white feather hostas will need to be watered more frequently than established plants.

-White feather hostas that are growing in full sun will require more water than those in partial shade.
 The best way to determine how often to water is to check the soil before watering.
 If the top few inches of soil are dry, it’s time to water.
+The easiest way to water these hostas is with a drip irrigation system.

-Fertilizing White Feather hosta
+Fertilizing hosta plants

 White feather hostas do best when fertilized with a slow-release fertilizer that contains nitrogen, phosphorus, and potassium.
 These nutrients are essential for healthy plant growth, and hostas are heavy feeders.